shauseth/hello-world/README.md

 # hello-world

+This was a triumph.
-I'm just a repository, I'm only a repository.
+I'm making a note here:
+HUGE SUCCESS